rynkowsg/hamster-client-android/README.md

 Hamster Client for Android [![Build Status](https://travis-ci.org/rynkowsg/hamster-client-android.svg?branch=master)](https://travis-ci.org/rynkowsg/hamster-client-android)
 ==========================

-The project is an extension of desktop application named Hamster.
-It provides the mobile application that extends a reach of the Hamster Time Tracker.
+A mobile app addressed to users of existing linux desktop application - Hamster Time Tracker.
+Same as desktop app, Hamster Client allows a time tracking.
+It means the app stores data about user activities in time.

+The application allows the user to connect to their desktop and synchronize data between Hamster Client and Hamster Time Tracker.

-More information about Hamster you can find at [project's website][projecthamster] or [GitHub page][projecthamster-github].
+More information about Hamster Time Tracker you can find at [project's website][projecthamster] and [GitHub page][projecthamster-github].